JackD-FP/streetview_scrape/README.md

 # Editing JS for Photoshop

 There are a few things you need to know with this JS Script.
-First you need to change line 2 for your corresponding photoshop version.
+First you need to change **line 2** for your corresponding photoshop version.

 ```
 //@includepath "/C/Program Files/Adobe/Adobe Photoshop 2022/Presets/Scripts/"
 ```
 Assuming your Photoshop did not have a custom install, just make sure `Adobe Photoshop 2022` bit of the script is correct to your version of PS.

 This script is pretty versitile, although the python script above produces `jpg` images, you can use this JS script for other projects too.
-Incase those projects uses images like `png`, you can change that settings in line 26.
+Incase those projects uses images like `png`, you can change that settings in **line 26**.

 ```
 var fList = folders[i].getFiles('*.jpg');
 ```
 just change `'*.jpg'` to `'*.png'` if the tiled images are different file format.

-Another Set of setting you can play around with are from lines 28 to 39.
+Another Set of setting you can play around with are from **lines 28 to 39**.
 ```
 // override Photomerge.jsx settings.
 Default is "Auto".
 Uncomment to override the default.
 photomerge.alignmentKey = "Auto";